-- The work unit team leader now takes the responsibility of collating and posting (RIGHT & WRONG) hazards photos identified and corrected by crew.
-Send copies to Contractor Head Office and PDO CH/ CSR/ Senior Well Engineer. - If not yet available (e.g. in well test units), Accumulate a unique set of Haz-ID sheets specific to the worksite operations. - From the identified hazards, produce a personalized poster of the Top 3 to maximum 5 hazards that will be displayed in the location. - The location will keep a Hazard Register onsite available to the crew to record hazards at anytime.
-This will be reviewed by the Rig Manager on a daily basis and actioned if necessary.
+- The work group/ unit team leader now takes the responsibility of collating and posting (RIGHT & WRONG) hazards photos identified and corrected by crew.
+Send copies to Contractor Head Office and PDO CH/ CSR/ Senior Well Engineer. - If not yet available, Accumulate a unique set of Haz-ID sheets specific to the worksite operations.

+- From the identified hazards, produce a personalized poster of the Top 3 to maximum 5 hazards that will be displayed in the location. - The location will keep a Hazard Register onsite available to the workforce to record hazards at anytime.
+This will be reviewed by the Supervisor/ Rig Manager on a daily basis and actioned if necessary.
 From this the HEMP register will be updated on a monthly basis and reviewed by the QHSE Manager.